Yukaru-san/wabot/README.md

 	// There is a default key, but you can change it wabot.SetEncryptionKey([]byte("VmDTJUQrYxTztMDB"))

-	// Setting a default Settings can prevent many errors wabot.CreateNewSettingsOption(Settings{
+	// Using default Settings can prevent errors wabot.CreateNewSettingsOption(Settings{
 		0, // CommandCounter
 	})